Second student who survived Florida school shooting dies in apparent suicide, police say

 A high school student who survived the 2018 school shooting in Parkland, Fla., died Saturday in an apparent suicide a week after another survivor killed herself, police said.

-Police received a call about a deceased person at a home Saturday night and arrived at the scene to find a juvenile who died of an apparent suicide, a Coral Springs Police spokesman told Fox News on Sunday.
+Police received a call about a deceased person at a home Saturday night and arrived at the scene to find a juvenile who died in an apparent suicide, a Coral Springs Police spokesman told Fox News on Sunday.
 The official cause of death has not been released pending the medical examiner’s autopsy.

 STUDENT WHO SURVIVED PARKLAND SCHOOL SHOOTING DIES IN SUICIDE: REPORT